10 Unique Things to Do in Hoi An on Your Next Trip!

 If you’re in Hoi An, it should be a goal of yours to do all the eating possible.
 Hoi An’s most famous dishes are cao lau, mi quang (turmeric-infused noodles topped with broth, meat and herbs) and banh xeo (a crispy “pancake” stuffed with everything from shrimp to pork to mushrooms).
 But there’s so much more to eat than just these things.

 I highly suggest doing a food tour while in Hoi An to really get an understanding of the cuisine.
-I’ve heard great things about the Bike and Bite Food Tour which takes you around the city to sample nine different dishes.
-Plus you get to see rice paddies along the way!
+I’ve heard great things about this Evening Walking Food Tour with Viator, which takes you around the city to sample regional specialties, like Hoi An banh mi and white rose dumplings.

 And if you happen to be a vegetarian, check out my post all about where to find vegetarian food in Hoi An.